 The wisest man on earth wrote under the inspiration of God, “Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.
 For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil” (Ecclesiastes 12:13,14).

-The whole duty of man is summed up in the recognition of God and obedience to His wise Commandments that are listed in Exodus 20:3-17.
-Paul stated the same truth in Acts 17:24–31; Rom.
-1:20–23).
-It is man’s duty, his destiny, to obey God, and in so doing he will find supreme joy and peace.
-Whatever his situation in life may be, whether it is in difficulty or ease, it remains his duty to give a loving obedience to his Creator and Redeemer.
+The whole duty of man is summed up in the recognition of God and obedience to His wise Commandments that are listed in Exodus 20:2-17.
+Paul stated the same truth in Acts 17:24–31 and Romans 1:20–23.
+It is man’s duty, his destiny, to know and obey God, and in so doing he will find supreme joy and peace (Psalm 40:8).
+Whatever his situation in life may be, whether it is in difficulty or ease, it remains his duty to love and obey his Creator and Redeemer.

 In His service,